zxcvvvvbanan/zxcvvvvbanan.github.io/docs/linux/installHoudini.md

 sudo systemctl enable sesinetd.service
 ```

-### Wayland !
-Move to X11
+### Change Wayland to X11

-Houdini will crash on Wayland windowing system.
+As of Oct 2024, Houdini will crash on Wayland windowing system.

 Change to X11

 ```bash
 sudo vim /etc/gdm/custom.conf